apache/activemq-artemis/docs/user-manual/en/ha.md

 #### A Note on Server Replication

-ActiveMQ does not replicate full server state between live and backup servers.
+Apache ActiveMQ does not replicate full server state between live and backup servers.
 When the new session is automatically recreated on the backup it won't have any knowledge of messages already sent or acknowledged in that session.
 Any in-flight sends or acknowledgements at the time of